Some call it the Bayou City.

 I’m born, raised, and educated in Houston, and the longest I’ve been away is a couple months last summer when I got my certificate in publishing from NYU.
 You might be thinking, “Gosh, Natalie.
 How could you not love and adore New York?!”
 The thing is, I did.
 But, Houston is better.
 You get spoiled when your hometown is Houston, because all else fails in comparison.

 As an undergrad, I interned for three major publications in Texas as well as served as an editor of the University of Houston newspaper, which gave me an excellent base of information on the city.
-I still work in media, and my expertise is definitely in social media.
-When I’m not in the digital world Tweeting or blogging, I can be found at a new bar or restaurant, sweating in a new fitness class or planning my next travel adventure.
-Got any suggestions?
+I still work in media, and my expertise is in business journalism.
+When I’m not in the digital world Tweeting or blogging, I can be found at a new bar or restaurant, sweating in a new fitness class, planning my next travel adventure, or reading a new book — reviews and bookish content at @booknerdalie.

 Photos by the wonderful Izmail Glosson